RightToPrivacy/wipri/README.md

 cancelling/striking out all mac addresses with an invalid/nonexistent OUI preface.
 From here one can narrow down from false OUI's.
 Wipri avoids this issue by using OUI lists. wipri is argument/flag based, to more easily allow you to incorporate wipri commands into scripts.
-Run wipri command anytime you need privacy or (optionally) add it to cron or systemd. install.sh will install as a command only, or command + boot (systemd) if you answer 'yes' for the question to do so Wipri disables ipv6 by default (ipv6 addresses at times are based on mac address) If you do not wish to disable ipv6, change value of $turnipv6 variable to 'on'.
+Run wipri command anytime you need privacy or (optionally) or use the install.sh script to install wipri w/optional new identity changes for each boot.
+Wipri disables ipv6 by default (ipv6 addresses at times are based on mac address) If you do not wish to disable ipv6, change value of
+$turnipv6 variable to 'on'.